-Building a more resilient graduate community through diversity
+Building a more resilient graduate community

 Community resilience is defined by the capacity for a broad community to acknowledge and respond to acute shocks and long term stresses.
-As the country is managing a global pandemic, responding to social injustice, and continuing to deal with environmental crises, there is no better time to examine and understand these concepts.
+As the country is managing a global pandemic, responding to social justice, and continuing to deal with environmental crises, there is no better time to examine and understand these concepts.

-Our role at the Graduate College is to welcome and nurture talented individuals who come from diverse communities so they may succeed in professional pathways.
+Our role at the Graduate College is to welcome and nurture talented individuals so they may succeed in professional pathways.
 In order for us to do this effectively, we need to hear from you.
-Please join us throughout the fall semester in our Grad15 Webinar series and CIRCLES Mentoring groups
+Together, let’s honor and keep our community strong.

 Collaboratively written by: